 Sandra Williams Tarver

 The Center welcomed Sandra Tarver as the Administrative Coordinator on December 3, 2018 and a new day dawned for us.

-She comes to us after having worked for the Cam Newton Foundation as well as running her own Public Relations business.
+She comes to us after having worked for the Cam Newton Foundation as well as running her own Public Relations business, and working for top PR agencies.
+Her client experience includes BMW, Cover Girl, Dell, Proctor & Gamble, McDonald's, Nike and other major corporations, government agencies, nonprofits and small businesses.
 She brings much talent to our Center and already has made a significant difference in the day to day operations.